What is Homestay?

 For how long can I shower?
 Can I take a bath?

 As water bills can be quite expensive in Australia and because of drought conditions in some cities, we request that you take showers for no longer than 4-5 minutes.

 Some households do not have a bath or do not use it, others will frequently use theirs.
-It is best to ask your host if you are able to use the bath, if there is one.
-If you are able to use the bath it is wise to try and limit the amount of water used.
+It is best to ask your host if you can use the bath, if there is one.
+If you can use the bath, it is wise to try and limit the amount of water used.
 If your host prefers that you do not use the bath you will need to respect this request.

 My host has said I do not need to help with washing up after meals, is there anything else I should do?